Time out of time – Work during Lockdown

 details of Stolen Time II

-In June when many of us should have been opening our studios to the public as part of South East Open Studios I was interviewed by the BBC in an attempt to raise awareness of the SEOS event and the sudden and rather catastrophic dearth of opportunities for artists to sell and promote their work.
-It led to the possibility of one sale, which is still in negotiation.
+In June when many artists should have been opening our studios to the public as part of South East Open Studios I was interviewed by the BBC.
+This was an attempt to raise awareness of the SEOS event and the sudden and rather catastrophic dearth of opportunities for artists to sell and promote their work.
 The world has changed and is changing still, it is as if we’ve been thrown into the future, in many ways life has compressed.
-Time has been stolen from us….
+Time has been stolen from us, yes; and yet we have also stolen time from the greater world, we have had so many unusual opportunities to be with ourselves and reflect.

 ‘The quest for certainty blocks the search for meaning.
 Uncertainty is the key condition to impel man (sic) to unfold his powers.’